 The library has been developed and applied at Modelon for several years and hardened through the collaboration with industrial partners.
 The library is available as an off-the-shelf commercial library.

-The Electrification Library has been developed as a coordinated library for system analysis and controls design for electrified systems.
+The Electrification Library has been developed as a coordinated solution for all stages of systems modeling.

 - Thermal management

 - Component usage and sizing

 - Transient events, e.g. start-up or failure conditions